 - The tag should be placed tag high on the back about half way along and angled back at 45o so that it will stream with the flow of water when swimming (see diagram).

-- Tags placed in the side of the fish get badly abraded by the fish rubbing on the seabed.
+- Tags that protrude from the side of the fish get badly abraded.
 A gentle pull on the tag will help the tag head to lock in place.

 - Keep the tag applicator clean to prevent infection in the tag wound.